troublescoope/Docker/README.md

    This will initiate a download using Aria2.

-## Example Tutorial

-For a detailed example tutorial on building applications with MegaSdkC++, managing downloads using Aria2, and using qBittorrent within the Docker environment, refer to the [Tutorial.md](Tutorial.md) file.

 ## Dockerfile

 Here's a simplified version of the Dockerfile used to create this image: